 (3) An application for an old licence that was made, but not determined by the licensing authority, before commencement day is taken to be an application for a small bar licence under section 41A.

-[Clause 2 inserted by No. 9 of 2018 s.
+[Clause 2 inserted: No. 9 of 2018 s.
 70.]

 3. Certain restaurant licences: no fee for application for extended trading permit under section 60(4)(ca)